Lwhieldon/OnlineRetailCustomerSegmentation/README.md

 # Understanding Giftstore Shop's Customer Base

 Giftstore Shop needs our help to better understand its customers.
 Let's explore unsupervised machine learning techniques to analyze its customer segments and provide helpful conclusions about its customers with Giftstore Shop's marketing team.
-The marketing team will use this information to improve their marketing compaigns to customers.
+The marketing team will use this information to improve their marketing campaigns to customers.

 ## Overview & Background
 <br>